T-Troll/alienfx-tools/Doc/alienfx-gui.md

   - Group the lights any way you wish and control group not as one light only, but as a gauge of LEDs.
   - Make lights react on screen colors (Ambient lights).
   - Make lights react on sound around (Haptics).
+  - Grid light effects - make group of lights react for keyboard, event or just random using light position.
 - Control system fans.
 Instead of AWCC, fan control is dynamic, so you can boost them any way you want.
 Or reset boost.
+- Control system settings like boost, power mode (thermal profile).
 - Can have a profile for any application you run, switching not only light sets, but, for example, dim lights or only switch if application in foreground.
 - Fast, less buggy and robust LightFX emulation for 3rd-party applications.

-Read wiki page [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)-for-release-v6.x.x.x) for more details about initial setup.
+Please read [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)) for more details about initial setup.

 ## Main screen